nilsojc/Kubernetesresume/README.md

-2. **Create a Dockerfile, Download Docker Desktop and build a docker image to Docker Hub**
+2. **Install Docker Desktop and build a docker image in order to be pushed in our Docker Hub repository.**

 In this step, we will install Docker desktop along with the creation of a dockerfile to build a docker image to be deployed to Docker hub.
  <p align="center">